Manatee Community FCU Expand FOM Through Partnership with SEIU

 In March of 2019, Manatee Community Federal Credit Union, located in Bradenton, Fla., was approved for a field of membership expansion to include the state’s Service Employees International Union.
 The process took just around six months to complete, but it opened up membership to 54,000 new, potential members.

-This is only the most recent FOM expansion for Manatee.
-“The credit union had experienced rapid growth after moving from multiple common bond to a community charter as a low income designated [Community Development Financial Institution] almost 10 years ago,” Sherod Halliburton, president/CEO of Manatee, said.
+This is only the most recent FOM expansion for Manatee FCU.
+“The credit union had experienced rapid growth after moving from a multiple common bond to a community charter as a low income designated Community Development Financial Institution almost 10 years ago,” Sherod Halliburton, president/CEO of Manatee, said.
 “Positioning ourselves as an institution that served almost exclusively the underserved for several years dramatically increased our diminishing membership.”

 This approach, however, would prove unsustainable after Manatee’s numerous attempts at securing a CDFI grant from the U.S. Treasury were unsuccessful.
 “A large percentage of our new members and loans were coming from high-risk individuals, most of whom could not access traditional accounts and loans,” Halliburton noted.
 “We understood the risks that we were taking but always felt that surely our work in this space would be rewarded by a CDFI grant to ultimately mitigate our risk.”

 The setback unfortunately meant Manatee had to abandon this strategy for growth and chart a new course.
 “We were forced to take our destiny into our own hands and reposition ourselves to better diversify our membership by going back to our roots,” Halliburton explained.
 The credit union was then approached by the SEIU.

 “The organization wanted to offer our unique brand of financial services to its members as an additional bonus to union membership,” he explained.
 “We agreed to provide their growing membership with access to quality, capacity-building products and services.
 Getting them into our FOM was a primary driver for our change.”